 - August 2016: HawkEye is used by cybercriminals to target SMBs since March 2015.
 (Softpedia)

-- July 2017: A phishing campaign is delivering the HawkEye trojan by disguising it as a quote from the Pakistani government's employee housing society.
+- July 2017: An email phishing campaign is delivering the HawkEye trojan by disguising it as an attached quote from the Pakistani government's employee housing society.
 (PhishMe)

 - Trend Micro provides technical details on HawkEye, available here.